treeverse/lakeFS/design/accepted/gc_plus/gc-plus-milestone2-execution-plan.md

 Uncommitted Garbage Collection [Proposal](https://github.com/treeverse/lakeFS/blob/master/design/accepted/gc_plus/uncommitted-gc.md)

 ## Milestone 1

 The first beta version that was released included:
 1. Implementation of the clean run flow for old and new repository structures (without optimizations)
 2. Mark & Sweep
 3. Integration tests
-4. Backup & Restore
+4. Backup & Restore - minimal support using rclone

 ## Milestone 2

 ### Goals
-1. Removing the limitation of a read-only lakeFS during the job run
+1. Removing the limitation of a read-only lakeFS during the GC+ job run
 2. Performance improvements - better parallelization of the storage namespace traversal
-3. Implementing Optimized Run
+3. Implementing Optimized (Incremental) Run

 ### Non-Goals
 1. Support for non-S3 repositories
+   * Azure
+   * GCP
 2. Incorporation of committed & uncommitted GC into a single job
     * Including GC changes, configuration, and behavior changes to fit GC
 3. Metrics and Logging additions